Solana Account Model

 Data AccountData Account

 Note that only the System Program can create new accounts.
-Once the System Program creates an account, it can then transfer or assign ownership of the new account to another program.
+Once the System Program creates an account, it can then assign ownership of the new account to another program.

 In other words, creating a data account for a custom program takes two steps: